 - A pen and a blank book.
 The spiral bound variety work well and no fancy decorating is required.
 Personally I like the bound type, with blank pages, but that is my own personal taste.

 Have one main journal for recording your conversation with God.
 Many people advocate having many types of journals, one for vision, one for prayer etc. Conversation happens in sequence (a thought is shared and there is a response) so for me, it is important to keep the sequence in the journal.
+I do also keep a prayer journal – that records my current prayers – but more on that elsewhere.

 There is no point in writing and then throwing it away, because you lose the benefits of tracking your conversation with God and the personal accountability that a journal will give you.